recordedfuture/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 These analytic are available under `Microsoft Sentinel -> Configuration -> Analytics -> Rule Templates`.

+We have also provided these rules as `.JSON` that be imported under `Microsoft Sentinel -> Configuration -> Analytics -> Import`

 # Upgrade from previous versions
 Information about latest released version number can be found in Recorded Future Intelligence Solution [release notes](../ReleaseNotes.md).
 There can be delay to the version available inside the content hub and whats in listed here due to publish/rollout time.